 - Comb (plastic, wire, they both work–it will be hidden in your hair)

-And here’s how to make a bridal veil:
+And here’s how to make a bridal veil with a comb:

-Step 1: Gently iron out any kinks or folds in your fabric.
+Gently iron out any kinks or folds in your fabric.
 Then, lay the fabric on large, flat surface.
-I’ll be using a piece of fabric that’s 55in wide and 30in long, so the finished product will give you an idea of how the measurements I’m using look.
+I’ll be using a piece of fabric that’s 55″ wide and 30″ long, so the finished product will give you an idea of how the measurements I’m using look.

-Step 4: The fabric may have bunched a bit while sewing the line in step #3.
-That’s okay.
+The fabric may have bunched a bit while sewing the line in step #3, but that’s okay.
 Flatten the fabric; then, sew a second straight line of stitches about one-half inch below the first line of stitches.
 Leave a long tail from your bobbin thread here as well.

 You now have two parallel lines of stitches!
 Congratulations.
 That was the hardest part.

-Step 7: The veil is done, but you need a way to attach it to your head.
+The veil is done, but you need a way to attach it to your head.
 Grab your comb and set it so that it’s curving up.
-Then, lay the gathered edge of the veil on the comb.
+Then lay the gathered edge of the veil on the comb.
 Ensure the side of the veil that you’d like to be on top is facing UP.

 Use your needle and thread to sew the veil onto the comb by sewing stitches around each comb tooth.
-When you’re done, tie knots in the threads on the end.
+Tie knots in the threads on the end.